 Lil Wayne was born Dwayne Michael Carter, Jr. and grew up in the Hollygrove neighborhood of New Orleans, Louisiana.
 His chef mother, Jacida "Cita" Carter, was 19-years-old when he was born and his father, Dwayne Michael Turner, permanently abandoned the family when Dwayne Jr. was 2.
 He calls himself Lil Wayne rather than Lil Dwayne as he was originally named after his father but has nothing to do with him now.

-At the age of eleven, Lil Wayne joined Cash Money Records as the youngest member of the label.
-He was initially one half of the teenage Hip-Hop duo, The B.G.'z, along with B.G.
+At age 11, Lil Wayne joined Cash Money Records as the youngest member of the label.
+He was initially one half of the teenage hip-hop duo, The B.G.'z, along with B.G.
 The duo disbanded when Cash Money Records co-owner, Birdman decided to let the two have solo careers.

 In 1997, he was chosen for the popular teenage hip-hop group Hot Boys, which also included Juvenile, Young Turk and B.G.
 At age 15, Carter was the youngest member at that time.
 Their 1999 major-label debut Guerrilla Warfare reached #5 on the Billboard 200.

-The first time the word "bling" was used on record was when Wayne rapped, "I got ten around my neck, and baguettes on my wrist, Bling!" on Big Tymers 1998 track "Millionaire Dream."
+The first time the word "bling" was used on record was when Wayne rapped, "I got 10 around my neck, and baguettes on my wrist, Bling!" on Big Tymers 1998 track "Millionaire Dream."